microsoft/secure-software-supply-chain-on-aks/docs/walkthrough/github-actions/README.md

 > [!IMPORTANT]
 > As with all Azure deployments, this will incur associated costs.
 Remember to [teardown](../teardown.md) all related resources after use to avoid unnecessary costs.

-## Description

-At the end of this walkthrough the following high-level tasks will have been completed:
+Within this walkthrough, the following will be accomplished:

-- Provisioned and configured all necessary Azure resource
-- A new GitHub Workflow which generates artifacts
+- Azure resources will be provisioned and configured.
+- A GitHub Actions workflow will be configured.
+In this workflow, three workloads will be built, and pertinent security artifacts will be generated.
+- Upon deployment:
-- A failed AKS workload deployment due to policy violations
+    1. One workload fails due to lack of security artifacts.
-- A successful AKS workload deployment with no policy violations
+    2. The second workload fails because its security artifacts do not meet policy expectations.
+    3. The third and final workload will pass policy checks and deploy successfully.

 > [!IMPORTANT]
 > This walkthrough describes one approach to ensuring the security and integrity of containerized workloads.
 It should be viewed as a pathway to potential success rather than a definitive template.

-## Configuration and environment settings
+## 1 Configuration and environment settings

 > [!NOTE]
 > **Assumptions**: